Jesserc/My-Ethernaut-Solutions/README.md

 encodedFunction = web3.eth.abi.encodeFunctionSignature("pwn()")
 ```

 2. Call the encoded function on the "Delegation" contract.
-This triggers the fallback function which makes the delegate call.
+This triggers the fallback function, which makes the delegate call.

 ```javascript
 await contract.sendTransaction({from: player, data: encodedFunction})
 ```

 #### My Recommendation(s)
-Remove the "delegate call", use the "call" function instead when trying to make and ordinary external contract call.
+Remove the "delegate call" and use the "call" function when making an ordinary external contract call.

 ## Level Seven - Force:
-To pass this level, we must force the contract balance to be greater than zero.
+We must force the contract balance to be greater than zero to pass this level.

 #### The Vulnerability
-The "Force" contract is an empty contract, so it cannot accept Ether or even execute any transaction.
+The "Force" contract is empty, so it cannot accept Ether or execute any transaction.
 However, with the `selfdestruct()` function, we can force send Ether to any address, including an empty contract.

 #### How it can be exploited